 HOWIE FRANKLIN SPENT 29 YEARS IN THE UNITED STATES AIR FORCE, REACHING THE RANK OF CHIEF MASTER SERGEANT.
 24 YEARS AT ANDREWS AIR FORCE BASE IN SPECIAL MISSIONS OPERATIONS.
-18 YEARS ON AIR FORCE ONE.
-25 YEARS AS OPERATIONS MANAGER AND CHIEF STORYTELLER AT CAPE FEAR JETPORT.
+18 YEARS ON AIR FORCE ONE AND 25 YEARS AS OPERATIONS MANAGER AND CHIEF STORYTELLER AT CAPE FEAR JETPORT.

 Written by Colleen Thompson Photography by Raul Sojo Monte

 I've met my fair quota of raconteurs and storytellers throughout my twenty-year writing career.
 People whose lives have been remarkably interesting and captivating and leave the rest of us feeling inadequate and wanting to revise our bucket lists.
 Storytelling and people like Howie Franklin drew me into journalism in the first place.
 I still hold onto a core set of basic tenets.
 That storytelling is important.
 Stories are important.
 Not just as buffers between ads but because they help us make sense of the world; they give order and meaning to our everyday existence.

 So how do you become a fabulous storyteller?

 It helps if you have a lifetime of experience.
 It helps if you grew up on Fire Island.
 Shuttled luggage as a boy for the rich and famous of the 50s.
 Landed a waiting job at the infamous Talisman Yacht Club at age 16.
 Joined the U.S. air force to see the world; was elevated to serve the military's top brass on a few secret missions; became part of a team involved in the historic shuttle diplomacy missions alongside Henry Kissinger; oh, and along the way, served five U.S. presidents as Flight Steward on-board Air Force One.